bellstwohearted/AutoNanopore/README.md

 `--window_size`, the length (*ms* in time) of each segment, the default is `30`.
 In our practice, this is a suitable value, for the reason that smaller window sizes increase the computation complexity, while larger ones may lead to missing of events.

+*For simplicity, we will release a GUI tool.
+It is still under construction, and will be released once it is done.
+Please feel free to contact me if you have any questions.*